Large Language Model Unlearning for Source Code: Related Work

+The vast scale and generative nature of LLMs present unique challenges, rendering many traditional methods impractical~\cite{DBLP:journals/natmi/LiuYJCBHYLXLVBKL25}.
+Specifically, the computational cost of Hessian inversion makes influence function-based methods prohibitive for LLMs.
+Consequently, recent work has shifted towards optimization-based techniques tailored for LLMs in the NLP domain.
+Methods such as GA~\cite{Unlearning}, DPO-based unlearning~\cite{DPO}, NPO~\cite{NPO}, and FLAT~\cite{FLAT} have been proposed to erase private data, copyrighted material, and harmful content.
+The evaluation of these techniques relies on specialized benchmarks~\cite{DBLP:journals/corr/abs-2401-06121, DBLP:journals/corr/abs-2310-10683} and is often tested for robustness against adversarial attacks like prefix injections~\cite{Jailbroken,DBLP:journals/corr/abs-2408-10682,qi2025safety}.

-\textbf{Given that source code possesses unique characteristics compared to natural language, although the exploration of LLM unlearning in NLP has proven its value, its application in code generation remains largely unexplored.
-This necessitates the development of LLM unlearning approaches applicable to code to address the challenges. }
+Given that source code possesses unique characteristics compared to natural language, although the exploration of LLM unlearning in NLP has proven its value, its application in code generation remains largely unexplored.